 For a defendant's conduct to be considered a substantial factor, it may not be too remote or trivial, although it need not be the only cause of the harm.
 Actions are not considered a substantial factor in causing injuries if the same injuries would have occurred without those actions.
 A driver's failure to slow down when visibility is poor and roads are slippery may be a substantial factor in causing a rear-ending or another collision.

 Sometimes multiple drivers fail to use reasonable care during bad weather, resulting in an accident.
 Generally, each driver will only be responsible for an amount of noneconomic damages that is equal to their degree of fault.
 However, defendants may be held jointly and severally liable for economic damages in California.Discuss Your Car Crash Case with a Los Angeles Lawyer

 Drivers in Southern California are not accustomed to frequent bad weather like heavy rainstorms, and as a result they may not know how to react or drive under altered circumstances.
-At Sharifi Firm, PLC, our experienced Los Angeles attorneys may be able to help you recover compensation if you were hurt in a weather related accident.
+At Sharifi Firm, APC, our experienced Los Angeles attorneys may be able to help you recover compensation if you were hurt in a weather related accident.
 We can evaluate the facts and decide on a logical strategy to pursue your damages.
 Contact us online or call us at 1-866-422-7222 for a free appointment with a motor vehicle collision lawyer.
 Our firm also represents victims in San Bernardino, Riverside, Temecula, Rancho Cucamonga, Glendale, Covina, and other Southern California cities.